LucaNerlich/adobe-home-automation/README.md

 - Consumer Form tries to submit twice.
 However, validation correctly blocks the second submission.
 - When adding a new consumer, it does not automatically grab the current state of its corresponding provider
 - Currently, not possible to delete a consumer or a topic, once added.
+- Add more test cases, especially for the event listeners, although this is quite tricky.

 ## References